 In 2015, Sanz was part of a team of AP journalists honored by the Press Club of Atlantic City with National Headliner Awards for their coverage of the Ebola outbreak and the decision of a St. Louis County grand jury not to indict Ferguson, Missouri, police officer Darren Wilson after the death of Michael Brown.
 He was also part of a team of AP journalists honored by the Society of Professional Journalists with a Sigma Delta Chi award and the Associated Press Media Editors, an association of news and broadcast leaders, journalism educators and student leaders in the United States and Canada, for their coverage of the St. Louis County grand jury decision.
-The Society of Professional Journalists also honored him with a Green Eyeshade Award for his coverage of three men from Little Rock, Arkansas, who traveled to Boston to finish the Boston Marathon one year after the April 15, 2013, bombings.
+The Society of Professional Journalists also honored him with a Green Eyeshade Award for his coverage of three men from Little Rock, Arkansas, who traveled to Boston to finish the Boston Marathon one year after the April 15, 2013, bombing.

 Sanz was also part of a team of journalists who reported for FLDemocracy2012.com, a joint venture of The E.W.
 Scripps Company, its Florida television stations, the Scripps Treasure Coast Newspapers and the Naples Daily News.
 At The E.W.
-Scripps Company, Sanz covered milestones in the U.S. space program, including the inaugural SpaceX mission to the International Space Station and the construction of the Orion spacecraft.
+Scripps Company, Sanz covered milestones in the space program, including the inaugural SpaceX mission to the International Space Station and the construction of the Orion spacecraft.
 His reports aired on WPTV-TV and WFLX-TV in South Florida, WFTS-TV in Tampa and other Scripps television stations in the United States.

+He joined The E.W.
+Scripps Company from KHOU-TV in Houston, where he covered Harris County government and Houston City Hall.
+At KHOU, Sanz contributed a wide range of enterprise, general assignment and breaking news reports, and filled in on the anchor desk.
+Sanz was part of the KHOU news team honored by the Radio Television Digital News Association with two Edward R. Murrow Awards for its coverage of wildfires in Texas.
+He was the first journalist to broadcast live from Grimes County, Texas, as wildfires threatened three counties near Houston in 2011.
+His first reports, streamed via broadband, were part of the "Texas on Fire" coverage honored by RTNDA.
 He was nominated for a Lone Star EMMY Award in 2011 for his coverage of spot news.
-He was also honored by the Texas Associated Press Broadcasters for spot news coverage and in the reporter category for his coverage of breaking news, homeland security, NASA and the earthquake in Haiti.
-In 2011, Sanz was part of the KHOU 11 News This Morning news team honored as the best morning newscast in Texas.
+He was also honored by the Texas Associated Press Broadcasters for spot news coverage and for his coverage of breaking news, homeland security, NASA and the earthquake in Haiti.
+In 2011, Sanz was part of the KHOU 11 News This Morning team honored as the best morning newscast in Texas.
 That year, he was also nominated for the Texas Farm Bureau Excellence in Journalism award for his coverage of Brazoria and Galveston counties.

 In 2010, Sanz was nominated for a Lone Star EMMY Award for his coverage of NASA.
 He was also honored by the Texas Associated Press Broadcasters for his coverage of Harris County government.
 In 2008, he was part of the station's continuous, Lone Star EMMY and Edward R. Murrow award-winning coverage of Hurricane Ike, reporting on coastal evacuations, the storm's landfall, its impact on the Houston area and the recovery efforts.
 A year earlier, his breaking news reports for KHOU 11 News This Morning contributed to the program's Lone Star EMMY nomination for best large market morning newscast.
-While in Houston, Sanz filed reports for CBS Newspath, CBS News on LOGO, CBS Radio News, The Early Show and other Belo stations.
+While in Houston, Sanz filed reports for CBS Newspath, CBS News on LOGO, CBS Radio News, The Early Show and other Belo Corporation television stations, including WFAA-TV in Dallas.
 He also contributed reports to The Daily Wrap on the Wall Street Journal Radio Network and KROI-FM in Houston.

 He moved to Houston in 2007 after spending several years as a general assignment reporter at WTHR-TV in Indianapolis.
-At WTHR, Sanz was part of a team of reporters sent to cover the aftermath of Hurricane Katrina along the United States Gulf Coast.
+At WTHR, Sanz was part of a team of journalists sent to cover the aftermath of Hurricane Katrina along the United States Gulf Coast.
 Through his reports as an embedded reporter, he chronicled the journey of the Indiana National Guard in Mississippi.
 He also traveled to Mexico with the Indianapolis police and fire departments to report on their international training mission.
 His series, "Badges without Borders," received the Indiana Chapter of the Society of Professional Journalists first place award for Best Coverage of Minority Issues.
 The judges called it a story "well traveled, well told and well shot."
 He contributed reports to CNN, MSNBC, NBC News Channel, NBC Weather Plus and WFMS-FM while at WTHR.

 In 2000, The Imagen Foundation honored his feature “Hero Street,” about the small town of Silvis, Illinois, with its Best Children's Programming Award.
 In 1999, Channel One News followed him on a journey to Cuba where he traced his family's ancestry.
 Prior to joining the Channel One Network in 1998, Sanz worked in morning-drive radio.
 He anchored news headlines at WMMS-FM in Cleveland and worked as an anchor and producer at WPLL-FM in Miami.

-His career in journalism began at the Sun-Sentinel, where he reported and wrote news and feature stories for the Metro, Sports, Lifestyle and Community News sections of the newspaper.
+His career in journalism began at the Sun-Sentinel in Fort Lauderdale, Florida, where he reported and wrote news and feature stories for the Metro, Sports, Lifestyle and Community News sections of the newspaper.
 While there, he received awards for his reporting and writing and was honored as a most valuable staffer.